mbkers/ship-trajectory-prediction/README.md

      ![Sliding window example.](/assets/images/sliding_window.png)

 8. Prepare training, validation and test data splits:
+   - The input and response features are selected.
    - The data is split into training (80%), validation (10%) and test (10%) sets.
    - The data is also rescaled to the range [0,1].
 9. Save data

 Secondly, choose from one of two models and run the corresponding script:

 The script [s_net_encoder_decoder.m](s_net_encoder_decoder.m) is a recurrent sequence-to-sequence encoder-decoder model with attention that is defined as a Model Function.

 This is currently the main model that is being worked on, but it is still in development.

+The advantage of this model is that it accepts variable-length input and output sequences.

-The encoder-decoder model architecture is shown in [Model details](#model-details).
+The encoder-decoder network architecture is shown in [Model details](#model-details).

 The script [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) is a stacked BiLSTM model that is defined as a `dlnetwork` object.
 This is an early model developed at the beginning of the project and will eventually be archived but has been added for completeness.

 (Note that a Model Function is defined using functions rather than a typical MATLAB layer array, layerGraph or `dlnetwork` object.
 For more details on their differences see [here](https://uk.mathworks.com/help/deeplearning/ug/define-custom-training-loops-loss-functions-and-networks.html#mw_7173ce81-4cb6-4221-ac2e-5688aa0fa950).)

 <!--
-Moreover, the [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) script includes the following steps:
+The [s_net_stacked_bilstm.m](s_net_stacked_bilstm.m) script includes the following steps:

 1. Load data
 2. Define the network architecture